sobraljvss/Clock-Program/README.md

 # Clock Program

 That's a simple web clock program, by which it's possible to know date and time.
-I've done some simple art representing the current part of day (morning, afternoon, evening and night) on background, as well as a greeting.
+There are some simple art representing the current part of day (morning, afternoon, evening and night) on background, as well as a greeting.
 It's made with HTML, CSS and JavaScript.

 ## Contributing

 Anyone can contribute to it with issues and pull requests, even thought there's not much features to add (it's just a clock with some style).

+## Usage

+The program can be accessed by downloading all the files and opening index.html in a browser.

 ## Author